 The SmartQAMUTIK includes an EM sensor that is towed on a qamutik behind a snowmobile.
 The EM sensor creates a very quiet high beep sound.
 This sound can be heard by animals, for example seals (Cunningham, et al,.
 2014), but the sound created by the engine of the snowmobile is much louder than the sound created by the EM sensor.

 Advisian requested the services of SmartICE to provide ice thickness in the footprint of a proposed small craft harbour in Arctic Bay.
 Andrew Arreak from Pond Inlet collected ice thickness measurements using the SmartQAMUTIK Device and ice augers, which supported data required for ice engineering design needed to complete a geotechnical and environmental drilling program.
 SmartICE is a pleasure to work with and it is fantastic that local community members are sourced and trained to complete fieldwork.
 Looking forward to working with you all again.

-Carolann Harding Executive Director, St. John’s
+Carolann Harding Chief Executive Officer, St. John’s

 Cunningham, Kane A.; Southall, Brandon L.; Reichmuth, Colleen (2014): Auditory sensitivity of seals and sea lions in complex listening scenarios.
 In The Journal of the Acoustical Society of America 136 (6), p.
 3410.
 DOI: 10.1121/1.4900568.